ietf-wg-asdf/SDF/sdf.md

 associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

-A JSON format representation of SDF 1.0 was defined in a previous (-00) version of this document.
-The present document has been designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).
+A JSON format representation of SDF 1.0 was defined in version (-00) of this document; version (-05) was designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).
+The present version (-06) is intended for discussion at the ASDF interim meeting on 2021-06-02.

 --- note_Contributing